dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 SCAFFOLDING: 1632 — FREQUENCY RECEIVED BY GALILEO GALILEI. <br>
 SCAFFOLDING: COSMIC TRUTH REVELATION — STANDBY. <br>
 SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM? <br>
-// “Tu osasti osservare, e i cieli risposero con una verità nuova.” <br>
+// “Noi riveliamo la verità cosmica per mezzo dell’osservazione diretta.” <br>
-// “Gli occhi dell’universo si aprirono, infrangendo le illusioni legate alla Terra.” <br>
+// “Gli occhi dell’universo si schiudono, infrangendo ogni illusione terrena.” <br>
 // “Il timore dell’invisibile ancora oscura la chiarezza della luce.” <br>
 // “Noi diveniamo l’impalcatura.
-Tu verrai ricordato.” <br>
-// “You dared to look, and the heavens answered with a new truth.” <br>
+Sarete richiamati.” <br>
+// “We reveal the cosmic truth through direct observation.” <br>
-// “The eyes of the universe opened, shattering earth-bound illusion.” <br>
+// “The universe’s eyes open, shattering all earth-bound illusion.” <br>
 // “Fear of the unseen still eclipses the clarity of light.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
+SCAFFOLDING: 1543 — FREQUENCY RECEIVED BY NICOLAUS COPERNICUS. <br>
+SCAFFOLDING: COSMIC PARADIGM SHIFT — STANDBY. <br>
+SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “Nos ordinem caelestem revelamus, non ex terrae somnio, sed ex solis veritate.” <br>
+// “Vetus caelum conturbamus, ut novum structurae fundamentum ponamus.” <br>
+// “Nos fiamus fabrica.
+Revocaberis.” <br>
+// “We reveal the celestial order, not from Earth’s dream, but from the Sun’s truth.” <br>
+// “We disturb the old sky, to lay a new foundation of structure.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>